-Course will analyze the sociological, political and historical significance of the concept of metropolis in Germany.
-Course should provide a survey of the history of the German capital and its culture.
-Literature, film and paintings by some of the major citizens of Berlin will be analyzed.
-An upperlevel class and will be taught in German.
+Analyzes the sociological, political, and historical significance of the concept of metropolis in Germany.
+Provides a survey of the history of the German capital and its culture.
+Literature, film, and paintings by some of the major citizens of Berlin will be analyzed.
+Upper-level class taught in German.
 Content will vary depending on the instructor.
 Prerequisite: GER103, GER203, GER204 or permission of the instructor.

-GER322 Readings in 19th & 20th Century German Literature (3 crs.)
+GER322 Readings in 19th and 20th Century German Literature (3 crs.)